Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win

-Here we analyze the gradient flow at initialization for random sparse \glspl{nn}, motivating the derivation of a more general initialization for \gls{nn} with heterogeneous connectivity, such as in sparse \glspl{nn}.
+Here we analyze the gradient flow at initialization for random sparse \glspl{nn}, motivating the derivation of a more general initialization for \gls{nn} with heterogeneous connectivity, such as in unstructured sparse \glspl{nn}.

 In practice, without a method such as \gls{batchnorm}~\citep{Ioffe2015}, using the correct initialization can be the difference between being able to train a \gls{dnn}, or not --- as observed for VGG16 in our results (\cref{sec:exp_init}, \cref{table:results}).
-The initializations proposed by \citet{Glorot2010understanding,He2015delvingdeep} ensure that the output distribution of every neuron in a layer is of zero-mean and unit variance, and do this by sampling a Gaussian distribution with a variance based on the number of incoming/outgoing connections for all the neurons in a dense layer, as illustrated in \cref{fig:initialization_dense}, which is assumed to be identical for all neurons in the layer.
+The initializations proposed by \citet{Glorot2010understanding,He2015delvingdeep} ensure that the output distribution of every neuron in a layer is zero-mean and of unit variance by sampling initial weights from a Gaussian distribution with a variance based on the number of incoming/outgoing connections for all the neurons in a dense layer, as illustrated in \cref{fig:initialization_dense}, which is assumed to be identical for all neurons in the layer.

 In an unstructured sparse \gls{nn} however, the number of incoming/outgoing connections is not identical for all neurons in a layer, as illustrated in \cref{fig:initialization_sparse}.
 In \cref{initialization-derivation} we derive the initialization for this more general case.
+Here we will focus only on explaining the generalized \citet{He2015delvingdeep} initialization for forward propagation, which we used in our experiments.
 In \cref{initialization-full-explanation} we explain in full the generalized \citet{Glorot2010understanding,He2015delvingdeep} initialization, in the forward, backward and average use cases.
-Here we will focus only on explaining the generalized \citet{He2015delvingdeep} initialization for forward propagation, which we used in our experiments.